 - Collaborative and partnership working is in place regionally and nationally.
 For example, the three fire and rescue services in Wales are part of the all Wales Fire Investigation Training Forum.
 This supports shared learning and promotes a consistent approach across Wales. - The All Wales People and Organisational Development Strategy 2021-2024 underpins the commitment to lifelong learning and workplace competence. - Induction processes are in place for Members and employees.
 These include an introduction to the organisation's core values, the standards of conduct and the role requirements. - The development needs of employees are identified through one to one, supervision and appraisal meetings.
-The Service operates a future leaders programme for staff already employed and has developed a future leader apprenticeship programme, which commenced in April 2021, in conjunction with Coleg Llandrillo. - The health and wellbeing of the workforce is key to the organisation and support is provided to maintain physical and mental wellbeing.
-This is achieved through a range of measures including HR policies and guidance documents, flexible working approach, the occupational health service and the employee assistance programme. - The Service has a dedicated training department, with competency frameworks for operational staff.
-Training is delivered using a variety of methods including e-learning modules which are mandatory for certain subjects e.g. Data Protection. - Arrangements are in place for internal reviews of compliance with Service standards and health and safety requirements. - Staff are members of relevant professional bodies and undertake the required continual professional development.
+The Service is now a founding member of the pilot NFCC Direct Entry Scheme.
+The scheme will enable those with proven leadership skills, from a variety of sectors, to apply for Station Manager roles without needing to have fire service experience or without needing to have taken the traditional firefighter promotional route. - The health and wellbeing of the workforce is key to the organisation and support is provided to maintain physical and mental wellbeing.
+This is achieved through a range of measures including HR policies and guidance documents, flexible working approach, the occupational health service and the employee assistance programme.
+To which the Health, Safety & Wellbeing Committee provides strategic oversight and governance. - The Service has a dedicated training department, with competency frameworks for operational staff.
+Training is delivered using a variety of methods including e-learning modules which are mandatory for certain subjects e.g. Data Protection.
+To which the Organisational Learning Committee provides strategic oversight and governance. - Arrangements are in place for internal reviews of compliance with Service standards and health and safety requirements. - Staff are members of relevant professional bodies and undertake the required continual professional development. - The Service aligns its promotional processes to the National Fire Chiefs Council (NFCC) leadership frame work - The Service has undertaken a detailed assessment of its operational training and implemented an ambitious new Operational Training Delivery Plan 2023/24.